Find Reddit threads where people are already asking for what you sell.

 ● First 20 beta users get Scout free while we tune the engine.
 Then $7.99/mo.

-Different product, same simple loop.
+Different products, same simple loop.
 Paste your URL, review the thread, copy the reply, and post when it feels right.

 "Anyone else spending way too much time writing CRM notes after calls?"